 The Queensland Fire and Emergency Services advises properties that are well prepared are far more likely to survive a bushfire.
 To protect your property against bushfires you should:

-- check to see if the vegetation on your property is protected by phoning Council on 07 3403 8888
+- check to see if the vegetation on your property is protected under the Natural Assets Local Law 2003 (NALL) by phoning Council on 07 3403 8888

 - clear space around buildings

 - fill in any gaps around windows, door frames and eaves